Eliezer ben Hyrcanus: Conservatism

+Excommunication

-At last, the rupture came.
-The Sanhedrin deliberated about the susceptibility to Levitical uncleanness of an akhnai oven.
-The majority decided such an oven could become unclean, but Eliezer dissented.
-As he thus acted in direct opposition to the decision of the majority (though, according to the Talmud, a heavenly voice, a tree, a nearby stream, and the walls of the house of study all agreed with Eliezer's interpretation), it was deemed necessary to make an example of him, and he was excommunicated.
-Rabbi Akiva, dressed in mourning, appeared before him and, seated at some distance from him, respectfully addressed him with "My master, it appears to me that thy colleagues keep aloof from thee."
+The Talmud relates that Eliezer was eventually excommunicated by the Sanhedrin after an intense debate about the susceptibility to Levitical uncleanness of an akhnai oven.
+Eliezer staunchly believed that the oven was not susceptible to impurity, while the majority decided that such an oven could become unclean.
+After seeing that there was no possibility of persuading the majority to change their opinion, he allegedly called upon a carob tree, a nearby stream, the walls of the house of study, and even a heavenly voice to prove his opinion correct.
+The rabbis refused to accept any of these miracles as proof, leading to the famous statement that 'it [Torah] is not in heaven', which is taken to mean that the ultimate authority lies with the majority, rather than a 'divine voice'.

+It was deemed necessary to make an example of him, and he was excommunicated.
+The rabbis were fearful to inform him of their decision, so Rabbi Akiva, his disciple, volunteered to break the news.
+He dressed in traditional mourning attire, seated himself at some distance from him, and told him respectfully, "My master, it appears to me that your colleagues are distancing themselves from you."
 Eliezer readily took in the situation and submitted to the sentence.
-According to the Talmud, because Akiva broke the news gently, Eliezer (who had the power to destroy the world) annihilated no more than one-third of crops worldwide and burned only those things that were within his field of view; Gamaliel quickly calmed the tsunami that Eliezer raised that day.
+According to the Talmud, because Akiva broke the news gently, Eliezer (who had the power to destroy the world) annihilated no more than one-third of crops worldwide and burned only those things that were within his field of view.
+Gamaliel, the head of the Sanhedrin at the time, encountered a tsunami, which he calmed by praying to god, explaining that he only acted for the sake of god and not out of any selfish means, so that "disputes would not prolierate amoung israel".
 Thenceforth Eliezer lived in retirement, removed from the center of Jewish learning, though occasionally some of his disciples visited him and informed him of the transactions of the Sanhedrin.

 Judah haNasi, the primary redactor and editor of the Mishnah, ruled that Halacha is by Rabbi Eliezer but felt that, due to his unpopularity, he could only relay over Rabbi Eliezer's rulings in the name of the sages.